mferreiradb/mferreiradb/README.md

 ###

 <p align="left">Hi 👋!
-My name is Mauricio and I'm a Full Stack Developer in training, focusing on mobile, from Parnaíba, Piauí, Brazil</p>
+My name is Mauricio and I'm a Full Stack Developer in training, from Parnaíba, Piauí, Brazil</p>

 ###